It’s Sunday morning and there’s barely enough light to see the keyhole on the door you’re unlocking at the back of the church.

 With the world of technology and production in constant flux, it’s hard to know how to keep that service experience fresh, influential, and within budget.
 How do you take your church to the next level of tech?
 What about reaching those in the NextGen who are native to technology or equipping volunteers so they can serve without frustration?

-The Center, along with Calvary Church and Spinnaker Multimedia Solutions, is hosting a Worship Arts Tech Conference with these questions in mind.
+The Center, along with Calvary Church and Spinnaker Multimedia Solutions, is hosting a Worship Arts Tech Conference on October 28, 2017 with these questions in mind.
 The conference is geared to help anyone in the world of worship arts/tech, those who are in positions of forward thinking and influence, and worship leaders so they can make informed decisions about elevating services in their individual contexts.

 The Conference Details